rapidsai/docs/install/install.md

 ```

 ### **Docker Issues**
-<i class="fas fa-exclamation-triangle"></i> RAPIDS `23.08` brings significant Docker changes
+<i class="fas fa-exclamation-triangle"></i> RAPIDS `23.08` brings significant Docker changes <br/>
-To learn more about these changes, please see the [RAPIDS Docker README](https://github.com/rapidsai/docker){: target="_blank"}.
+To learn more about these changes, please see the [RAPIDS Container README](https://hub.docker.com/r/rapidsai/rapidsai){: target="_blank"}.
 Some key notes below:
-- `Development` images are no longer being published, RAPIDS now recommends [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) for development
+- `Development` images are no longer being published, RAPIDS now recommends [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers){: target="_blank"} for development
-   - See cuSpatial for an example and information on [RAPIDS' usage of Dev Containers](https://github.com/rapidsai/cuspatial/tree/main/.devcontainer)
+   - See cuSpatial for an example and information on [RAPIDS' usage of Dev Containers](https://github.com/rapidsai/cuspatial/tree/main/.devcontainer){: target="_blank"}
 - All images are Ubuntu-based
    - CUDA `11.2` images are Ubuntu `20.04`
    - All other images are Ubuntu `22.04`
 - All images are multiarch (x86_64 and ARM)
-   - CUDA 12 is not yet supported on ARM the Docker images
+   - CUDA 12 is not yet supported when using Docker Images on ARM architechture

 <br/>